My wife and I had just returned from an anniversary trip together.

 The bottom line is that, if we’re not investing some significant effort into our marriages, we may practically not think they’re all that important.
 We might not say that, but we put our effort into the things we value most.

-PS Don’t get depressed!
+PS I hope this post doesn’t discourage you, but we need to be honest about our struggles, and what’s underneath them, if we want to make progress.
 In my next post, we’ll talk about the hope we have for moving forward.